Integrated Clinical Academic Programme (ICAP)

 A revised group of eligible professions are able to apply for the internship programme.
 You can view the list of eligible professions on the Internships page of our website.

 In 2014 – 2015, HEE and the University of Brighton successfully delivered six internships.
-In 2015 – 2016 two universities in across Kent, Surrey and Sussex offered the internships: the University of Brighton and the University of Surrey.
-In total, 11 interns are currently in the process of completing their internships.
+In 2015 – 2016 11 interns were offered the opportunity across two universities in Kent, Surrey and Sussex: the University of Brighton and the University of Surrey.
+In 2016 – 2017, the Universities of Brighton, Greenwich and Surrey offered the HEE/NIHR ICAP programme.
+In total, 20 interns are currently in the process of completing their internships.
 Most of the interns have shown interest in either pursuing a master’s in clinical research or the CDRF award.

-In 2016-2017, the ICAP internships in Kent, Surrey and Sussex will be offered by three higher education institutions in the region: the Universities of Brighton, Greenwich, and Surrey.
-All three universities are now accepting applications for the award.
-The programme will run from Sept/Oct 2016 until June 2017 (interviews scheduled for Aug/Sept 2016, with induction for successful candidates planned to take place in October 2016).
-Guidance on the internships offered and the application forms to apply for the award offered by the Universities of Brighton, Greenwich, and Surrey can be downloaded in the related documents section below.
-Please ensure you download the correct guidance notes document and application form as the programmes offered by the three Universities vary with regards to content and delivery.
+In 2017-2018, the ICAP internships in Kent, Surrey and Sussex will be offered by four Higher Education Institutions: the Universities of Brighton, Greenwich, Kent and Surrey.
+The programme will run from Sept/Oct 2017 till June 2018 at all four HEIs with a each HEI taking a slightly different approach in how the internships are delivered.
+Guidance on the internships offered and the application forms to apply for the award offered by the Universities of Brighton, Greenwich, Kent and Surrey can be downloaded in the related documents section below.
+Please ensure you download the appropriate application form and FAQ sheet relevant to the HEI of interest.

 For more information on the internships being delivered in the Kent, Surrey and Sussex region in 2017-2018, contact Madhu Meshram, HEE’s local lead for ICAP internships.